shogunlab/shuriken/README.md

 Shuriken was derived from the excellent XSS command line tool by Faizan Ahmad, called [XssPy](https://github.com/faizann24/XssPy).
 The Shuriken XSS tool is under an MIT license, you can read it [here](https://github.com/shogunlab/shuriken/blob/master/LICENSE.md).

 The Shuriken logo is licensed under a [Creative Commons Attribution 3.0 United States License](http://creativecommons.org/licenses/by/3.0/us/).
 Authored by Monjin Friends.

-Be responsible and use this tool at your own discretion, I cannot be held responsible for any damages caused.